 Removed crowd-out language that had been added by the August 17 letter that later was repealed.

-Added new provisions related to delivery methods, including managed care, to section 3 (81 FR 27498, issued May 6, 2016)States are not required to resubmit existing State plans using this current updated template.
+Added new provisions related to delivery methods, including managed care, to section 3 (81 FR 27498, issued May 6, 2016)

+Added new assurances related to the coverage of vaccines (Sections 2103(c)(1)(D) and (c)(12)); (Section 11405(b)(1) of the Inflation Reduction Act (IRA)); (SHO # 23-003, issued June 27, 2023)

+States are not required to resubmit existing State plans using this current updated template.
 However, States must use this updated template when submitting a new State Plan Amendment.

 Federal Requirements for Submission and Review of a Proposed SPA.
 (42 CFR Part 457 Subpart A) In order to be eligible for payment under this statute, each State must submit a Title XXI plan for approval by the Secretary that details how the State intends to use the funds and fulfill other requirements under the law and regulations at 42 CFR Part 457.
 A SPA is approved in 90 days unless the Secretary notifies the State in writing that the plan is disapproved or that specified additional information is needed.
 Unlike Medicaid SPAs, there is only one 90-day review period, or clock for CHIP SPAs, that may be stopped by a request for additional information and restarted after a complete response is received.
 More information on the SPA review process is found at 42 CFR 457 Subpart A.